CanonicalLtd/maas-docs/en/manage-ha.md

 On each API server host, before `haproxy` is installed, `apache2` needs to be stopped (and disabled).
 This is because both apache2 and haproxy listen on the same port (TCP 80).
-Recall that apache2 is only used to redirect port 80 to port 5240.
+Recall that Apache is only used to redirect port 80 to port 5240.

 ```bash
 sudo systemctl stop apache2